mining-visualizer/MVis-tokenminer/README.md

 * This miner should work with any GPU that supports OpenCL, ie. pretty much all AMDs and most NVidia.
 * Windows binaries can be downloaded from the  [Releases](https://github.com/mining-visualizer/MVis-tokenminer/releases) page, or you can build from source (see below).
 * For Linux, the only option at present is to build from source.
 See the instructions below.
-(Note: there are currently a few compile errors you will have to deal with).
 * This miner supports both pool mining and solo mining.
 If you want to mine solo, you either need to run your own node, or use a public one like the ones Infura provides.
 * When in pool mining mode, a user configurable dev fee is in effect.
 It defaults to 2%.
 See the Donations section below for instructions to change this.